 A culture of safety is defined as “as an integrated pattern of individual and organizational behavior, based upon shared beliefs and values, that continuously seeks to minimize patient harm that may result from the processes of care delivery.”
 (2)

-There are 3 key factors to consider when implementing a successful patient safety framework within healthcare organizations:
+There are 3 key factors to consider when implementing a successful patient safety solution within healthcare organizations:

 1. Perceived Ease of Reporting

 The first key element to consider when implementing a new patient safety solution is, “How difficult is it to report an event?”
 If employees have to dig through piles of paper to locate the correct form, find the right Excel file, or even wait for a password reset on an electronic reporting form – all of these methods present barriers to reporting.

 According to a study released by the US Department of Health and Human Services (HHS), roughly 86% of patient safety events occurring in healthcare organizations go unreported.
 (3)

 Regardless of which method your organization chooses to track incident reports, the process needs to be streamlined and user-friendly for employees who are using the system every day.
 Some guidelines to keep in mind are:

 - Incident reports should take less than 2 minutes for employees to complete.